How to spot breakouts and fakeouts

 What is volatility?

 Volatility measures price fluctuations over certain time periods.
 When there is high volatility, markets go back and forth very quickly; when there is low volatility, markets are trading in tight ranges.
 During times of low volatility, we can expect breakouts to occur.
-Bollinger Bands, Keltner or Donchain Channels are the most popular indicators to measure volatility.
+Bollinger Bands, Keltner or Donchian Channels are the most popular indicators to measure volatility.
 They measure volatility based on different indicators such as moving averages or Average true range.
 Another way of looking at volatility is by using price action.
 You can use horizontal support and resistance or different chart patterns to spot a possible breakout.
 Breakout trading can be considered an impatient approach as breakout traders often use stop or market orders to chase rising volatility.

 This can work, but very often, we can see false breaks above and below existing ranges.
 These false breaks happen for one simple reason, above and below every easily recognizable price range, you can find two types of orders.
 If we take a look at an example of horizontal resistance, which was already tested in the past, above it, we can find stop-loss orders from traders who are already short and also buy stop orders from traders that are anticipating a breakout.